stereodruid/plugin.video.osmosis/README.md

 # plugin.video.osmosis
-Kodi add-on to add streams to library
+Kodi add-on you can add streams to library with

 ##Beta version should be considered unstable.